Skip to Content Skip to Lesson Navigation

 If you’re purchasing in one of the nation’s nine community property states, lenders can consider your spouse’s credit and debts even if he or she won’t be on the loan.

-Lenders will also get a good look at your major monthly debts from your credit reports.
+Lenders will also get a good look at your major monthly debts from your credit report.
 They’ll use those and the income information you provide to calculate an initial debt-to-income (DTI) ratio.
 For VA loans, this key mortgage industry metric looks at your monthly debts in relation to your overall monthly income.

 They’ll calculate this figure based in part on the loan amount you’re seeking.
 And that means flexibility can be important for prospective borrowers whose DTI ratio is on the edge.
-Depending on the lender’s requirements and your unique situation, you may need to seek a lower loan amount to get a workable debt-to-income ratio.
+Depending on the lender’s requirements and your unique situation, you may need to seek a lower loan amount to get a workable DTI ratio.

 The VA typically wants to see a DTI ratio of 41 percent or less.
 But it’s possible to go above that and still secure financing.
 Lenders will usually have their own maximum allowable DTI ratio.
-We'll take a closer look at DTI ratio in the next lesson.
+Low credit and high DTI ratio are two of the most common reasons why some prospective buyers are unable to get prequalified.

 If Your Credit Scores Fall Short

-We created an entire department dedicated to helping service members, veterans and military families improve their credit and get on the path to loan prequalification.
+We created an entire department dedicated to helping service members, Veterans and military families improve their credit and get on the path to loan prequalification.

 If we're not able to prequalify borrowers, they have the opportunity to work with the credit experts in our Lighthouse Program®.